 The romantic story of three kings who follow a star to find a king, God made man, hidden away in Bethlehem, can inspire us to reflect on our own journeys.
 Where are we traveling?
 What are we seeking?
 What star will we follow?
 And what gifts do we bring?

 “Alas, where is my star?”
 St. Elizabeth wrote to a friend after reading the sermon, “I seek but God and his church and expect to find my peace in them.”
+She was received into the Catholic Church two months later on March 14, 1805.

 When we seek God, we find him.
 And Mother Seton did.
 She found God, the truth, and the one true Church in her seeking.